rahulwaghole14/Mandapam-Backend/API_Documentation_Public_Event_Registration.md

 ### 1. **Auto Member Creation**
 - System automatically checks if member exists by phone number
-- If exists: Uses existing member
+- If exists: Uses existing member (updates profile image if not already set)
-- If not: Creates new member with provided details
+- If not: Creates new member with provided details including profile image
 - Returns `isNew: true/false` in response

+### 2. **Photo Upload**
+- Profile photo can be uploaded during registration
+- Image is stored in `uploads/profile-images/` directory
+- Maximum file size: 5MB
+- Supported formats: jpg, jpeg, png, gif, webp
+- Photo URL is returned in response for display
+- If member already exists with a photo, existing photo is used unless new one is provided

 ### 2. **Duplicate Prevention**
 - Checks if member is already registered for the event